From an interview with Earl in the 90's - Gaerte Engines: Building Winners By Building Relationships

 After cleaning, the various components are delivered to the respective department for necessary service.
 Although different bins of parts may go to the block, head, crank, rod and accessory departments, each part is tagged for identification, so mix-ups don’t happen.

 “Everything is tied to the balance number,” says Gaerte.
-“That’s the key to keeping the parts together.
-We don’t have any problems there - we’ve given away enough parts over the years we know what we’re doing!”
+“That’s the key to keeping the parts together"

 The tracking procedure includes a detailed check-in sheet which lists each component including serial numbers.